 This recycled window cold frame is perfect for growing seedlings.
 I like that it is next to the house to keep cold winds off it and I think I’d put it on the ground, and not use legs, for the same reason.

-Want to save the seeds from your plants to use next year?will give you all the information you need.
+Want to save the seeds from your plants to use next year?

 These cold frames can really make a positive difference in how much food you can produce.
 The winter garden’s spinach and leaf lettuce production adds much to the winter dinner table – at little cost – and the ability to raise seedlings to plant in the spring garden means food production gets an early start next year!